vit-krizka/exam-trial-basics/README.md

  Pirate:

- - It should have the following fields: name, gold, and hasWoodenLeg.
+ - It should have the following fields: name, gold (which is 15 by default) and hasWoodenLeg;
  - It should have a method that returns a string which depends on the hasWoodenLeg field.
- - If it's true, than the string should look like this:
+ - If it's true, then the string should look like this:
     - Hello I'm Jack.
 I have wooden leg, and 20 golds.
  - If it's false:
     - Hello I'm Jack.
 I still have my real leg, and 20 golds.